gabrielleitesep/POC---TypeScript/README.md

-# POC - TypeScript
+# POC - Prisma
-Proof of concept about TypeScript CRUD, based on a bookstore project
+Proof of concept about Prisma, based on a bookstore project